fieldtrip/website/development/guideline/code.md

 where some functions might not need _inputargs_ and some functions might not return _outputargs_.

-The function should always start with a help section, that explains the purpose of the function, the type of input data that it expects, the type of output data that it will produce and the configurable options that the user has to control the behaviour of the function.
+The function should always start with a help section, that explains the purpose of the function, the type of input data that it expects, the type of output data that it will produce and the configurable options that the user has to control the behavior of the function.

 ### The best-practice example function